 - One introductory course (LVIS 2001: Introduction to Art History and Visual Studies, or PLVS 2500: Introduction to Visual Culture)

 - One theory or methodology course (LVIS 3001: Methods of Art History and Visual Studies, or PLAH 4098: Theories of Avant-Garde, or another approved LVIS 3000-level course)

 - Three elective courses in art history and visual studies (including LINA courses).
-At least two of these electives must be upper-level courses, and at least one course must highlight global perspectives.
+At least two of these electives must be 3000 level or higher, and at least one course must highlight global perspectives.

 Students who wish to pursue the Visual Studies minor at Lang must complete at least three LVIS courses (or two LVIS courses and one LINA course) at Lang.
 For transfer students, no more than two transfer courses count toward the Visual Studies minor.

 Lang Culture and Media (LCST) courses can be used to fulfill Visual Studies elective requirements with approval from the Visual Studies coordinator.

 Students must receive a grade of C or better in every course used to fulfill area of study requirements.